Art Nordic 2026

 We want to push the boundaries of creativity so that every guest – from experienced collector to curious first-time buyer – leaves with new ideas and a desire to become part of the community.

-Two-dimensional works where motif, color and composition convey everything from personal stories to social commentary.
-Here the audience encounters visual imagery in classic and modern expressions.
+Two-dimensional works where motif, color and composition can convey everything from personal stories to social commentary.
+Here, the audience encounters visual imagery in both classic and contemporary expressions.

 Sensuous works with a focus on the properties and processing of materials.
-Craftsmanship and art are united in unique objects, often with clear roots in tradition, form and experimentation.
+Craft and art meet in unique objects – often rooted in tradition, form and experimentation.

 Furniture art, lighting and functional objects